KevinKronk/multiple-regression/README.md

 # multiple-regression

 multiple-regression is a program that performs multiple regression using gradient descent to determine housing prices from housing features.
+It also includes the closed-form solution to multiple regression using the normal equation.

 ## Screenshot
 ![image](https://user-images.githubusercontent.com/41022783/53963411-4445d500-40bb-11e9-8a7d-8768fc967352.png)